nhsconnect/Digital-Child-Health/Generation/Profile.NewbornBloodspotEvent/CareConnect-DCH-Procedure-NewbornBloodspotEvent-1.md

-This Procedure resource records an action that is or was performed on a patient, with further constraints applied for a Newborn Bloodspot Event.
+This Procedure resource records an action that is or was performed on a patient, with further constraints applied for a Newborn Blood Spot Event.